 - The style wasn’t a good fit for audio.

 This is fiction, not math: subjective taste is our only true yardstick.
 We encourage everyone to keep trying no matter what flavor of rejection they receive!
 Many of our authors received several rejections of various types before we bought one of their stories, and many of our staff still receive rejections from other Escape Artists podcasts.

 NOTES AND EXCEPTIONS

 We try to go through the main queue from oldest to newest, but there’s a lot of jitter.
 For example, if one of us downloads 10 stories to their Kindle, the next reader might come along ten minutes later and respond to the 11th story.

 The workflow can vary if I or one of the Co-Editors plucks a story from the queue.
-That can skip a story straight to the Final Round selection, though this may or may not be faster than the usual pipeline, nor does it necessarily affect the ultimate odds of acceptance.
+This skips a story over one or more of the early tiers, but is not usually faster than the usual pipeline, nor does it necessarily affect the ultimate odds of acceptance.
 You may never notice from the outside.

 Special submission calls aren’t under my management.
 Artemis Rising generally follows a similar workflow, but has only two editorial levels, and tries to send more personal responses.

 We don’t recommend paying attention to your story status in Submittable.
 It can change from “New” to “In-Progress” for reasons related to your story’s place in the pipeline (e.g. an Associate Editor read your story), or completely unrelated reasons (e.g. a new person joined the Escape Pod team).
 From the outside there’s no way to tell the causes apart.
 Relax, be patient, we’ll respond as soon as we have information to share.

 This is an explanation, not a contract.
 This process was different in the past, and will surely change again someday.

 But don’t congratulate us yet.
 Because we – and our siblings over at PodCastle, who won “Best Speculative Fiction Story: Small Cast (Short Form)” – are declining our award.